 855 S. Grand Ave. | map |

-The building was going to reopen in 2014 as a boutique hotel but owner the Chetrit Group had a falling out with several potential operators.
-Stay tuned.
+The building was going to reopen a number of times as various hotel operators came and went.
+The owners, Chetrit Group, now have a deal for a late 2018 opening under the management of Journal Hotels.
 The hope is that the auditorium will be revived as a performance space.
 For more information see the page on the Trinity Auditorium.

 United Artists / Theatre at Ace Hotel